Now, at last. It’s arrived. I can see it on the post office shelf.

 I needn’t have worried.
 When I explained that Now would be the third and final book about Felix (as at that stage I thought it would be), and that since finishing Then I’d been haunted by curiosity about how the terrible and sometimes wonderful events of Felix’s childhood would affect the rest of his life, and that I wanted Felix to have an experience late in his life that would give him the chance to lay some of the ghosts and demons and sadness of his childhood to rest, Laura nodded understandingly.

 She said it was an unusual but interesting way to finish Felix’s story and she looked forward to reading it.
 I could see she was happy that there would be a third Felix book and I knew why.
 Three books makes a trilogy, and there have been many fine and famous trilogies throughout literary history.
 And she was probably hoping mine would be among them.

 But that was all in the future.
 My challenge as I sat down to plan Now was to find an event in present-day Australia that would involve a huge ruthless unstoppable destructive force powerful enough to reconnect an eighty year old Holocaust survivor with his childhood.
 To cause him to feel all the painful feelings of those early years even though he doesn’t really want to.
 And to give him the chance to do something now that he wasn’t able to do as a ten year old boy.
-Something that will give him the relief he’s needed and deserved for seventy years.
+Something that would give him the relief he’d needed and deserved for seventy years.